williamhatcher/docs.tylerharrison.dev/docs/linux.md

 and set `IdleTimeout=0`.
 Then restart `pipewire` and `pipewire-session-manager again`.
 I am unsure of which of these things fixed the issue (if any of them did).

+## Raspberry Pi Headless SSH Setup

+1. Create an empty file named `ssh` in the boot partition of the SD card.

+    ```bash
+    touch (location to boot partition)/ssh
+    ```

+2. Configure SSH password for new user.
+Prior to late 2022, the default user/pass was `pi/raspberry`.
+Now, there is no default password.
+Instead, we need to make a file called `userconf`.
+We then either need to generate a password or use the old default one.

+    ```bash
+    sudo nano (location to boot partition)/userconf
+    ```

+    If you want to generate a password, run:

+    ```bash
+    echo 'yourpassword' | openssl passwd -6 -stdin
+    ```

+    This will output a hash that you can use in the `userconf` file.
+The `userconf` file should look like this:

+    ```bash
+    pi:yourpasswordhash
+    ```

+    If you want to use the old default password, the `userconf` file should look like this:

+    ```bash
+    pi:$6$6jHfJHU59JxxUfOS$k9natRNnu0AaeS/S9/IeVgSkwkYAjwJfGuYfnwsUoBxlNocOn.5yIdLRdSeHRiw8EWbbfwNSgx9/vUhu0NqF50
+    ```

+3. Insert the SD card into the Raspberry Pi and boot it up.

+4. Connect to the Raspberry Pi via SSH.
+The default hostname is `raspberrypi`.

 ## Useful Commands

 ### Linux Disown